drake-mer/advent-of-code-python/README.md

 # About

-A modest attempt at solving some of the advent of code problems.
+An attempt at solving some of the advent of code problems.

 Adding documentation, alternative approaches, solutions in different languages along the way.